kevicha/odin-recipes/README.md

 # odin-recipes

-A basic recipe website using basic HTML
+A basic recipe website using HTML